About Dunoon and the St Ives Guest House

 Sir Harry Lauder is associated with the property as he advanced a bond of £500 for the purchase in 1904 to Donald Mcallum.

-Jon and Katia bought St Ives from in August 2017.
+Jon and Katia bought St Ives Guest House in August 2017.
 They relocated from London with their 3 children Mya, Danila and Charlie to follow their dreams and make a new life in beautiful Scotland.
 Four months into the ownership, they closed their doors to give The St Ives a complete makeover.
 The challenge was to retain some of its original Victorian features and make it fresh, comfortable and modern at the same time!
 Here is a sneaky peek at what took place: